NEU-DSG/tapas-xq/README.md

 ### Setting up BaseX

 TAPAS-xq is designed to run in [BaseX](https://basex.org/), an open source XML database engine.
-[Download either the ZIP or WAR package](https://basex.org/download/) of BaseX at major semantic version 10.
+[Download either the ZIP or WAR package](https://basex.org/download/) of BaseX at major semantic version 10 or 11.

 If using the BaseX ZIP, unpack the archive and place the directory wherever you'd like.